akaguilar/akaguilar.github.io/_pages/cv.md

 Education
 ======

-* Rice University, PhD in Statistics,  May 2022 (Expected)
+* Rice University, PhD in Statistics,  August 2022 (Conferred)
-* Rice University, Masters in Statistics, December 2021
+* Rice University, Masters in Statistics, December 31, 2021
-* University of Texas-Pan American, Master of Science in Mathematical Science, August 2014
+* University of Texas-Pan American, Master of Science in Mathematical Science, August 16, 2014
-* University of Texas-Pan American, Bachelor of Science in Applied Mathematics, July 2014
+* University of Texas-Pan American, Bachelor of Science in Applied Mathematics, July 9, 2014
-* University of Texas-Pan American, Graduate Certificate in Communication Training and Consulting, May 2011
+* University of Texas-Pan American, Graduate Certificate in Communication Training and Consulting, May 14, 2011
-* University of Michigan-Ann Arbor, Bachelor of Arts in Economics, Minor in German, August 2006
+#* University of Michigan-Ann Arbor, Bachelor of Arts in Economics, Minor in German, August 2006

 Publications
 ============